csci-1301/csci-1301.github.io/labs/Static/readme.md

 #.
 When a class contains both static and non-static members, is it possible to refer to non-static members inside a static method?
    For example, if we try to refer to `name` attribute inside `DisplayStudentCount`, will it work?
 Why or why not?

-Check your answers by downloading and extracting [Student](Student.zip) and executing it.
+Check your answers by downloading and extracting [StudentProgram](StudentProgram.zip) and executing it.
 To check the last question, uncomment line 16 in downloaded version of "Student.cs".